-- 1- First Presentation: The formality at which the title of the Bill is read. - 2- Second Presentation: The main debate on the principles of the Bill. - 3- Clause Stage: The Consideration of each clause of the Bill. - 4- Report stage: The report on the amendments proposed on the Bill. - 5- Third Presentation: The final vote on the Bill.
-If rejected there should be further debate about the Bill upon request of at least five members of the Congress. - 6- The Royal Approval: When a Bill is approved by the Congress it is then sent to the Veman Sovereign for signature of approval (The Royal Seal Approval).
+- 1 First Presentation: The formality at which the title of the Bill is read. - 2- Second Presentation: The main debate on the principles of the Bill. - 3 Clause Stage: The Consideration of each clause of the Bill. - 4- Report Stage: The report on the amendments proposed on the Bill.

+- 5- Third Presentation: The final vote on the Bill.
+If rejected there should be further debate about the Bill upon request of at least five members of the Veman Congress. - 6- The Royal Approval: When a Bill is approved by the Veman Congress it is then sent to the Veman Sovereign for signature of approval (The Royal Seal Approval).

 The Sovereign can either sign the Bill or return to the Congress with Royal Objections.
-When a Bill is returned with Royal Objections it may be re-presented to the Monarch one to five years after, except 'Money Bills' which may be re-presented one month after.
+When a Bill is returned with Royal Objections it may be re-presented to the Monarch one year after, except 'Money Bills' which may be re-presented one month after.

-When a Bill is approved it becomes an Act of Congress of Mount Vema.
+When a Bill is approved it becomes an Act of Veman Congress.

-Congress of Mount Vema Acts - Coming into Force
+Veman Congress Acts - Coming into Force

-The Act of Congress shall come into force on the commencement date given in the Act.
-Or if there is an 'appointed day' section, on the date set by the appropriate Government Department; or if there is no indication in the Act, then it shall become law at midnight following the Royal Mount Vema Approval.
+The Act of Veman Congress shall come into force on the commencement date given in the Act.
+Or if there is an 'appointed day' section, on the date set by the appropriate Government Department; or if there is no indication in the Act, then it shall become law at midnight following the Mount Vema Royal Approval.